These Four Stages of Commitment Explain How We Interact With The World Around Us

 Have you thought about...

 If you spent time exploring the idea but have yet to act, you're a dreamer.
-If you’ve never thought of or been interested in the idea, you're a survivor for that path.
+If you’ve never thought of or been interested in the idea, you're likely a survivor of that path.

-In 2016, I had not considered the potential of leaving the church we had been involved with for the previous five years, but when we decided to buy a house, the potential surface.
-As a result, we discovered this potential as part of our first home purchasing process.
+In 2016, I had not considered the potential of leaving the church we had been involved with for the previous five years, but when we decided to buy a house, the potential surfaced.
+As a result, we discovered this potential as part of our first home-purchasing process.

 Test 2 - Visionary?

 Finding out if someone is a visionary is also quite simple with the right questions.
-That dream you had, did you actually take any steps to bring it into reality?
+That dream you had, did you take any steps to bring it into reality?
 Did you start that relationship, begin writing that book, or launch a business?
+Did you get married?

+This can apply to entrepreneurship.
 Several years into the Noodlehead Marketing journey, we were way overcommitted.
 I could easily say yes to everything and had a hard time saying no to anything.
 Finally, I wrote down a list of all the active and abandoned projects on our plate as a company.
 With a small team, I was astounded to see, in detail, just how unequipped we were to wisely manage what we had on our plate.
+We were not operating in reality.

 Visionaries are easy to spot because they have a wreckage of incomplete projects, relationships, and initiatives.
 When new more exciting ventures arise, they stop what’s in front of them and pursue it.
-Their chronic pattern of abandonment is a major signal for their commitment level.
+Their chronic pattern of abandonment is a major signal of their commitment level.
 They lack what it takes to follow through consistently and say no to new opportunities.
+They'll need to come to terms with aspects of reality they cannot get around, but must accept and embrace.
+And when they do, they'll be more likely to get closer to the vision that have in mind.

 Test 3 - Achiever?